Coco Islands: History

-China supposedly established a SIGINT intelligence gathering station on Great Coco Island in 1992 to monitor Indian naval activity in the Andaman and Nicobar Islands.
-The station is also said to allow China to monitor the movement of other navies and ships throughout the eastern Indian Ocean, especially in the crucial point for shipping routes between the Bay of Bengal and the Strait of Malacca.
-It may also be used to monitor activities at the launch site of the Indian Space Research Organisation at Sriharikota and the Defence Research and Development Organisation at Chandipur-on-sea.
-In a 2008 report, it's claimed that the Chinese Army has future plans of building a maritime base on Little Coco Island.

-The alleged existence of the Chinese base has been questioned.
-In 1998, the United States stated that it had not detected any significant Chinese activity in Burma.
-In October 2005, India’s Chief of Naval Staff was quoted as saying that India had "firm information that there is no listening post, radar or surveillance station belonging to the Chinese on Coco Islands".
-In 2014, Air Marshal P. K. Roy, commander-in-chief of India's Andaman and Nicobar Command, stated that "China has been developing a runway for civilian purposes.
-There are no reports of the presence of Chinese per se.
-The situation is not alarming".
-He added that there was only some civilian infrastructural developments, which were not a threat to India.
+The islands were on the ancient trade route between India, Burma, and Southeast Asia and were regularly visited by ships.
+In the 16th century, Portuguese sailors named the islands after the Portuguese word for coconut, coco.
+The East India Company took over the islands in the 18th century, later becoming part of the British Raj.
+The Coco Islands provided food, mainly coconuts, to a penal colony at Port Blair on South Andaman Island; the colony was established in 1858 to hold prisoners from the Indian Rebellion of 1857.

+The islands were leased to the Jadwet family in the 1860s, who built a lighthouse on Table Island.
+The islands were deemed too remote to administer from India after it took many weeks for the Chief Commissioner at Port Blair to learn of a murder at the lighthouse in 1877.
+Control was transferred to British Burma by 1882.
+The islands were commercially leased starting in 1878, but attempts to develop it over the next 60 years failed.

+Burma retained the islands when it became a crown colony in 1937.
+Japan occupied the islands from 1942 to 1945 during the Second World War.

+Postcolonial history

+Burma became independent in 1948 with control over the Coco Islands.
+A penal colony was founded on Great Coco Island in January 1959 by Ne Win's government for political prisoners.
+After Ne Win’s 1962 coup d'état, it developed a reputation as a Burmese "Devil’s Island".
+Three inmate hunger strikes from 1969 to 1971 led to the prison's closure in December 1971.
+Afterward, the facilities were transferred to the Burmese Navy.

+In 1998, Indian Defence Minister George Fernandes claimed that China leased the islands in 1994; no supporting evidence had emerged by 2008.

 Geography

-The Bay of Bengal lies to the west of the islands, and the Andaman Sea lies to the east.
+The Bay of Bengal lies to the west of the islands.
+The Andaman Sea lies to the east.
 The Burmese mainland is 250 km to the north.
 The island of Preparis lies 77 km to the north-northeast of the Coco Islands.
 The Coco Islands consist of three main islands, namely Great Coco Island and the smaller Little Coco Island, separated by the Alexandra Channel, as well as Table Island, a third small island located near Great Coco Island.

-Geographically, they are a part of the Andaman and Nicobar Islands archipelago (most of which belongs to India) and are separated from Landfall Island, the northernmost island in the Indian part of the archipelago, by the 20 km wide Coco Channel.
+Geographically, they are a part of the Andaman Islands archipelago, most of which belongs to India.
+They are separated from Landfall Island, the northernmost island in the Indian part of the archipelago, by the 20 km wide Coco Channel.

 Great Coco reef

-This reef has four islands, from north to south those are Slipper Island, Table Island, Great Coco Island and Jerry Island.
+This reef has four islands.
+From north to south those are Slipper Island, Table Island, Great Coco Island, and Jerry Island.